digital-asset/daml/docs/source/daml/intro/12_Testing.rst

 Test Daml Contracts
 ===================

-This chapter is all about testing and debugging the Daml contracts you've built using the tools from chapters 1-10.
+This chapter is all about testing and debugging the Daml contracts you've built using the tools from earlier chapters.
 You've already met Daml Script as a way of testing your code inside the IDE.
 In this chapter you'll learn about more ways to test with Daml Script and its other uses, as well as other tools you can use for testing and debugging.
 You'll also learn about a few error cases that are most likely to crop up only in actual distributed testing, and which need some care to avoid.
 Specifically we will cover:

 - Daml Test tooling - Script, REPL, and Navigator
 - The ``trace`` and ``debug`` functions